 Dr Cristian Nitoiu

-Lecturer in Diplomacy and International Governance
+• Senior Lecturer in Diplomacy and International Affairs

 Dr Cristian Nitoiu’s teaching and research interest focus on the foreign policy of Russia and the EU, the international relations of the BRICS countries, EU-Russia relations, Eastern Europe, international relations, the European public sphere and international political communication.